leohscl/wikiguesser/README.md

 frontend bugs
 - [ ] picking rating resets page scroll
+- [ ] going back to wikitrouve does not reset shadow
 - [x] when giving up, message should not be "trouvé en x mots"